numocash/strat-maker/README.md

 Yikes is uses the invariant `Liquidity = Price * amount0 + amount1`, also referred to as **constant sum**, with price having units `Price: token1 / token0`.

-### Tick (Aggregate Liquidity)
+### Strikes (Aggregate Liquidity)

 In order to allow for maximum simplicity and expressiveness, Yikes is an aggregate of up to 2^24 constant sum automated market makers.
-Each individual market is designated by its **tick** which is directly mapped to a price according to the formula `Price = (1.0001)^tick`, such that each tick is 1 bip away from adjacent ticks.
-This design is very similar to Uniswap's concentrated liquidity except that liquidity is assigned directly to a fixed price.
+Each individual market is designated by its **strike** which is directly mapped to a price according to the formula `Price = (1.0001)^strike`, such that each strike is 1 bip away from adjacent strikes.
+This design is very similar to Uniswap's concentrated liquidity except that liquidity is assigned directly to a fixed price, because of the constant sum invariant.
 Yikes manages swap routing so that all trades swap through the best available price.

-### Fee Tiers
+### Spreads

 Yikes allows liquidity providers to impose a fee on their liquidity when used for a trade.
 Many popular AMM designs measure fees based on a fixed percentage of the input of every trade.
 Yikes takes a different approach and instead fees are described as a spread on the underlying liquidity.
-For example, liquidity placed at tick 10 with a spread of 1 is willing to swap 0 -> 1 (sell) at tick 11 and swap 1 -> 0 (buy) at tick 9.
+For example, liquidity placed at strike 10 with a spread of 1 is willing to swap 0 -> 1 (sell) at strike 11 and swap 1 -> 0 (buy) at strike 9.

-This design essentially allows for fees to be encoded in ticks.
-Yikes has multiple fee tiers per pair, and optimally routes trades through all fee tiers internally in each pair.
+This design essentially allows for fees to be encoded in strikes for more efficient storage and optimal on-chain routing.
+Yikes has multiple spread tiers per pair.

-The protocol aims for ultimate simplicity and the expressiveness of an orderbook by using an aggregate of two asset, constant sum liquidity pools.
-Unlike Uniswap V3, liquidity can be precisely distributed on any fixed price rather than distributed evenly across a price range.

-### Strikes

-### Offsets

-### Strike Spacing

-In order to create a more familiar trading experience, we opt for a different strike spacing than what was used in Uniswap V3 where ticks are each 0.01\% from each other.
-Instead, we use constantly-spaced strikes with a piece-wise function determining the spacing.
+It is important to note that with a larger spread, pricing is less exact.
+For example, a liquidity position that is willing to trade token0 to token1 at strike -10 and trade token 1 to token0 at strike -3 will not be used while the global market price is anywhere between strike -10 and -3.
+Liquidity providers must find the correct balance for them of high fees and high volume.

 ## Architecture